Obsidian-Desci/Obsidian-Desci/README.md

-# Obsidian Sample Plugin
+# Obsidian Lilypad

-This is a [desci nodes](https://desci.com/), [lilypad](https://docs.lilypadnetwork.org/lilypad-v1-testnet/overview), and [ipfs helia](https://github.com/ipfs/helia) plugin for Obsidian (https://obsidian.md).
+This is a [desci nodes](https://desci.com/), [lilypad](https://docs.lilypadnetwork.org/lilypad-v1-testnet/overview), [kamu](https://www.kamu.dev/) and [ipfs helia](https://github.com/ipfs/helia) plugin for Obsidian (https://obsidian.md).

-Pull Desci nodes, run edge compute jobs by calling smart contracts, and fetch from ipfs all from the obsidian canvas.
+Pull Desci nodes, stream together external apis, run edge compute jobs by calling smart contracts, and fetch from ipfs all from the obsidian canvas.

+The science tech stacks is due for an upgrade to enable collaboration and composability within an interface that is familiar and easy to understand.
+Obsidian Lilypad ties together technologies from the emerging decentralized science ecosystem

 Targeting enabling a composition pipeline for scientists that builds into their existing tools and is easy to use